-The first time I heard about 'containers' I thought that containers were very small sized stripped down nodes.
-Or maybe a process that would cut up nodes their hardware in such a way that the machine was divided into isolated components?
-Well, I can tell you that's not the case.
+The first time I heard about ‘containers’ I thought that containers were very small sized stripped down nodes.
+Well, I can tell you that’s definitely not the case.

-First things first, if you are reading this article I assume that you've already worked with some kind of containerization.
-It's good to note that containers are not VMs.
+First things first, containers are not VMs.
 Containers provide a way to virtualize an operating-system so that multiple workloads run on top of a single operating-system (in a sense that the same kernel is shared among the containers).
-VMs virtualize the hardware so that every VM has it's own isolated instance of an operating-system (by using a hypervisor).
-This might be hard to grasp when you start learning about containerization and seems abstract, but I'll try my best to form a clear understanding of containerization for you.
+VMs virtualize the hardware so that every VM has it’s own isolated instance of an operating-system (by using a hypervisor).
+This might be hard to grasp when you start learning about containerization and seems vague, but I’ll try my best to clear things up along the way..

 The container metaphor